 While a student at the University of North Texas, Murphy earned two degrees (B.M., jazz studies performance, 1984; M.M., music theory, 1986), played in the One O'Clock Lab Band (1984-85), and free-lanced in Dallas-Ft.
 Worth.
 He then earned two degrees at Columbia University (M.A. & Ph.D., ethnomusicology) and played Latin music in the New York area.
 He plays frequently in the Dallas-Ft.
 Worth area.

 Murphy teaches jazz history (undergraduate and graduate), jazz styles & analysis (graduate), and jazz research methods (graduate); and collaborates with the ethnomusicology area by serving on thesis committees.
-During the 2012-2013 academic year he will also serve as Interim Director of Graduate Studies.
+During the 2012-2013 academic year he served as Interim Director of Graduate Studies.
 He teaches a listening class at the UNT Small Group Jazz summer workshop.
 He served as chair of the Division of Music History, Theory, and Ethnomusicology from 2006 to 2008; served the Society for Ethnomusicology as web editor from 1997 to 2002; and taught previously at Western Illinois University (1992-2001).

 In Jazz Studies chart library, Oct.
 21, 2013

 After a concert with the big band of the Universidade Federal de Pernambco big band in Recife, Brazil in March 2013, with Prof. Esman Dias, my former professor of Portuguese.

 In performance with UNT Brazilian ensemble, spring 2013.
 Photo by Alyssa Hedenstrom.
 I play Irish traditional musical music on this instrument often.